wallabag/android-app/README.md

 This android application allows you to put a link in your wallabag instance, letting you can read your wallabag links offline.

-This application was originally created by Jonathan GAULUPEAU and released under the GPL licence. wallabag is a creation from Nicolas Lœuillet released under the MIT licence.
+This application was originally created by Jonathan GAULUPEAU and released under the GNU GPLv3 licence. wallabag is a creation from Nicolas Lœuillet released under the MIT licence.

 ## Features